thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a senior at Northeastern University in the Faculty of Robot Science and Engineering, and will join NYU DS in 24 fall.
+I am currently a master's student in Data Science at New York University.

-I am interested in Artificial Intelligence, Robotics and Neuromorphic Computing.
-In addition, I have worked on projects related to Reinforcement Learning, Incremental Learning, Generative Models, Point Clouds, and GNN.
+I am interested in Artificial Intelligence and Robotics.

+In addition, I have worked on projects related to Reinforcement Learning, Neuromorphic Computing (Spiking Neural Network), Continual Learning, Contrastive Learning and Large Language Models.

-I have won First Prize in the RoboMaster University Championship and First Prize in the RoboMaster Infantry Racing and Intelligent Shooting programs as a member of the T-DT Vision Group.
+I have Frosty — the cutest little cat ever🐱

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->